 On the other end, if a brand in the city has never spent on sponsorship…you will need to spend a decent amount of time convincing them of the benefits of investing in sponsorship of a team as they have never done it before.

-Understanding these elements can be the difference between a closed sale and a closed door.
+Understanding these elements can be the difference between a closed sale and a closed-door in sponsorship sales.

 A great tool for this is SponsorUnited.
-On the platform you can see on a per sponsor basis which teams and events they are sponsoring along with the exact assets they are purchasing.
-It is an outstanding tool to do research as you land in a new territory.
+On the platform, you can see on a per sponsor basis which teams and events they are sponsoring along with the exact assets they are purchasing.
+It is an outstanding tool to do research as you land in a new territory and look to jumpstart your sponsorship sales

 Overall, make sure you take the time to understand the business climate of the city.
 The easiest way to do this is when you land, get out into downtown and meet people and businesses.
 You’ll get a good idea of who employs most of the city and most of the hot spots that should be on your radar (also a great way to meet new people personally!).